Iowa: Depression, World War II and manufacturing, 1930–1985

 The transition from an agricultural economy to a mixed economy happened slowly.
 The Great Depression and World War II accelerated the shift away from smallholder farming to larger farms, and began a trend of urbanization.
 The period after World War II witnessed a particular increase in manufacturing operations.

 In 1975, Governor Robert D. Ray petitioned President Ford to allow Iowa to accept and resettle Tai Dam refugees fleeing the Indochina War.
 An exception was required for this resettlement as State Dept policy at the time forbid resettlement of large groups of refugees in concentrated communities; an exception was ultimately granted and 1200 Tai Dam were resettled in Iowa.
 Since then Iowa has accepted thousands of refugees from Laos, Cambodia, Thailand, Bhutan, and Burma.

 The farm crisis of the 1980s caused a major recession in Iowa, causing poverty not seen since the Depression.
 The crisis spurred a major, decade-long population decline.

 Reemergence as a mixed economy, 1985–present

 After bottoming out in the 1980s, Iowa's economy began to reduce its dependence on agriculture.
 By the early 21st century, it was characterized by a mix of manufacturing, biotechnology, finance and insurance services, and government services.
 The population of Iowa has increased at a slower rate than the U.S. as a whole since at least the 1900 census, though Iowa now has a predominantly urban population.
 The Iowa Economic Development Authority, created in 2011 has replaced the Iowa Department of Economic Development and its annual reports are a source of economic information.
+Its premier business development initiative, the High Quality Jobs (HQJ) tax credit program, has been cited as an economic development tool, driving $7.4 billion in investment to the state from 2004 to 2012.